1Computer1/lexure/docs/cookbook/parsing-with-loops.md

 This is an example of using the loop utilities alongside Args.
 In particular, we will combine `loopAsync`, `loop1Async`, and `Args#singleParseAsync`.
+Though, note that everything here applies to the non-async variants too.

 To facilitate the example, assume that the following functions exists in this made-up library `talking`: